 - Preheat the oven to 400F

-- Mix in the vanilla salt.
+- Mix in the vanilla salt if using.

 - Mix with the butter and press into the bottom and up the sides of a 10-inch pie plate.